grobelDev/grobel.dev/server/articles/react-hooks-tic-tac-toe.md

 First, note that `useState` is now imported from the first line.

-Secondly, lets look at this line here.
+Secondly, let's look at this line here.

 ```js
 const [gameState, setGameState] = useState(Array(9).fill(null));